Motor Racing: Raikkonen goes fastest in F1 testing

 Three-time world champion Hamilton didn't even get out of the Mercedes garage as an electrical fault prevented him from running as scheduled during the morning session.

-"Electrical fault kept us in the garage this morning, so I've decided with the team not to drive today as I wouldn't have learned much," Hamilton posted on his Twitter account.

 "Shame not to drive but it's been a great few days.
 The guys have done an awesome job.
-Can't wait to be back in the car next week!"
+Can't wait to be back in the car next week," Hamilton tweeted.

 Hamilton's Mercedes teammate Valtteri Bottas did manage to run in the afternoon, but was way down the timesheets in eighth fastest for his 68 laps.